NirAuris/NirAuris/README.md

-Watch out, there is a Flower in the distance.
+# Watch out, there is a Flower in the distance.
 Make your weapons ready, this rainbow world is filled with danger.
+# Leads to a place that not exist.
+The Burning Hells are not responsible for events that transpire there.
+If you claim ot have been to this place, you will be called a liar.
+Void where prohibited.